1EdTech/casa-protocol/protocol.md

 Response must be prepared from `Local`.

-If is required that, if requesting agent is not an `Outlet`, an HTTP 401 or 403 error response must be sent.
+If is required that, if requesting agent is not an `Outlet`, an HTTP 403 error response must be sent.

 It is required that, if requesting agent is not a manager (`out.manage` is not `true`), `Payload.journal` and `Payload.original` must be removed before sending.